-These Raw Brownie Bites are simple no bake energy bites made with dates, walnuts, almonds and cacao powder.
-Bowl of brownie bites with bottle of milk
+This Raw Brownie Bites recipe is a simple one to make.
+This no bake energy bites with dates, walnuts, almonds and cacao powder come together in about 10 minutes.
+Bowl of raw brownie energy bites with bottle of milk.

-No bake energy bites make a healthy snack for a mid-afternoon pick-me-up.
+No bake energy bites with dates make a healthy snack for a mid-afternoon pick-me-up.
 They’ll also fix any chocolate hankerings you might have.
-They’re made with all natural ingredients!
+They are made with all natural ingredients!
 No refined flour or sugar, so you can eat all you want!!

 round bowl of brownie bites with bottle of milk